pdf-raku/PDF-raku/README.md

 `$Catalog` is coerced to type `MyPDF::Catalog`.
 - `$Catalog.Pages` will autoload and Coerce to type `MyPDF::Pages`
 - If that should fail (and there's no `PDF::DAO::Type::Pages` class), it falls-back to a plain `PDF::DAO::Dict` object.

+## Further Reading

+- [PDF Explained](http://shop.oreilly.com/product/0636920021483.do) By John Whitington (120pp) - Offers an excellent overview of the PDF format.
+- [PDF Reference version 1.7](http://www.adobe.com/content/dam/Adobe/en/devnet/acrobat/pdfs/pdf_reference_1-7.pdf) Adobe Systems Incorporated - This is the main reference used in the construction of this module.

 ## See also